bustle/ember-restless/README.md

 ## Advanced

 ### Custom plurals configuration
-You can use a custom adapter to set irregular plural resource names
+You can use a custom rest adapter to set irregular plural resource names
 ``` javascript
 App.RESTAdapter.configure("plurals", {
   person: "people"